 I am writing today to ask you to cosponsor and support two important bills that would help provide shelter to pets and the people who love them.
 I believe that pets are family, and that no one should have to choose between family and shelter.

-More than 70% of U.S. households include pets and the social support they offer has been shown to improve both the physical and mental health of their owners.
+66% of U.S. households include pets and the social support they offer has been shown to improve both the physical and mental health of their owners.
 Pets provide comfort, companionship, a sense of safety, and promote stronger feelings of self-worth.
 Among the unhoused population, animal companionship is particularly fortifying and may encourage individuals to achieve sobriety, avoid incarceration, or leave an abuser.
 Despite persistent misconceptions, the pets of people experiencing homelessness are typically well loved and well cared for.
 Still, many pet-owning individuals and families continue to face limited access to shelter, services, and housing.

 I urge you to cosponsor and support the following pieces of legislation:

 Providing for Unhoused People with Pets Act of 2022: H.R.8074 (Rep. Crow [D-CO])

 If passed, H.R.8074 would establish a grant program for interim and permanent housing that accommodates individuals (or families) who are homeless and have pets.
 These funds would also provide for additional veterinary services, including spaying and neutering, vaccinations, and other basic medical care.
 This essential funding will help the most vulnerable members of our community access the support they need to care for their pets.

 Pets Belong With Families Act: H.R.5828 (Rep. Schiff [D-CA-28])